 Fried rice is a quick and easy dish to make and is something that is very filling.
 Almost any meats and seafood can be added to the dish along with vegetables.
 This is a great way of using up any unwanted leftovers whilst still creating a tasty meal.
 Again, this can be served with a variety of condiments so that you can get the dish just to your liking.

-Superb 2 bedroom pool villa for sale or rent next to Rompho Market in Jomtien
+Superb 4 bedrooms pool villa for rent and sale next to Rompho Market in Jomtien

 Pad King – Meat with Ginger

 Pad king (ginger) is usually made with chicken and is a very tasty option.
 Normally, garlic and chilli are also added making this a very healthy meal.
 Other meats can be used but tend not to go quite as well as with pork.
 This would usually be served alongside other dishes.

 Perhaps one of the most famous Thai dishes is Pad Thai.
 This is a straightforward stir-fry dish that is often sold as street food and includes rice noodles, eggs, onions or shallots, garlic, chilli, peanuts and lime with shrimp, chicken or pork added.
 Other ingredients that are frequently used include tofu, tamarind, and fish sauce to the enhance taste.